soberstadt/rs/README.md

 The controller sets the session params according to defined HTTP params.
 The code that does this is here,

+### Environment Variables
+The Ridesare app expects 2 constants to be defined:

+`RIDESHARE_PASSWORD`: defined in "app/config/initializers/password.rb".
+See
+password.rb.example for details.

+`GOOGLE_MAPS2_KEY`: defined in "app/config/initializers/google.rb".
+See
+google.rb.example for details.

 ### Testing

 ### Production